ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ## Example Animations

 The following animations demonstrate the simulation capabilities.
-They were generated with settings similar to those found in the `animation/original/` directory, typically involving a moderate number of vortices ($N_v=20$) and a large number of tracers ($N_t \approx 1.3 \times 10^6$).
+They were generated with settings similar to those found in the `animation/` directory, involving a moderate number of vortices ($N_v=20$) and a large number of tracers ($N_t \approx 1.3 \times 10^6$).

 1.  **Scalar Plume Advection (using `plume` colormap and glow effects):**
     This video shows tracers initialized with a scalar value based on their initial positions, advected by the vortices.
 It uses the custom 'plume' colormap and glow effects for enhanced visuals.